 The DofE Bronze Award

-Is offered to students in Year 9 and taken up by approximately 40% of the year group.
-We launch the DofE Award in the Autumn Term with an assembly to the whole cohort, and an information evening for parents.
-Participants generally start their activities in January which provides enough time for the award to be completed by the end of the academic year.
+Is offered to students in Year 9 and taken up by approximately 45% of the year group.
+We launch the DofE Award in the Autumn Term with an assembly for the whole cohort, and an information evening for parents.
+Participants generally start their activities in September, which provides enough time for the award to be completed by the end of the academic year.

 Students will choose how to structure their award; from the Physical, Skill and Volunteering sections one must last for six months, the other two for three months each.
 Students that successfully complete the award make pre-existing enrichment activities fit their award structure.

 The expedition section is delivered by the school DofE team and our AAP.
 Our training weekend usually takes place in early June with the practice and qualifying expeditions following in late June and July each year.

 2023/24 Expedition dates:

 6th and 7th June 2024 | Training Event (Woodrow High House)

 17th and 18th June 2024 | Practice Expedition (Chiltern Hills)